lammps/lammps/doc/src/compute_reduce_chunk.rst

 chunk/atom <compute_chunk_atom>` command), that atom will also not contribute to the reduction operation.
 An input that is a compute or fix may define its own group which affects the quantities it returns.
-For example, a compute with return a zero value for atoms that are not in the group specified for that compute.
+For example, a compute will return a zero value for atoms that are not in the group specified for that compute.

 Each listed input is operated on independently.
 Each input can be the